 Registered PLMN: This is the PLMN on which certain Location Registration outcomes have occurred, as specified in TS 23.122 [9].

+Registered SNPN: This is the SNPN on which certain Location Registration outcomes have occurred, as specified in TS 23.122 [9].

 Reserved Cell: A cell on which camping is not allowed, except for particular UEs, if so indicated in the system information.

 Selected PLMN: This is the PLMN that has been selected by the NAS, either manually or automatically.

+Selected SNPN: This is the SNPN that has been selected by the NAS, either manually or automatically.

 Serving cell: The cell on which the UE is camped.

+SNPN Access Mode: mode of operation wherein UE only selects SNPNs (as defined in TS 23.501 [3]).

+SNPN identity: an identifier of an SNPN comprising of a PLMN ID and an NID combination.

 Strongest cell: The cell on a particular frequency that is considered strongest according to the layer 1 cell search procedure (TS 38.213 [4], TS 38.215 [11]).

 Suitable Cell: This is a cell on which a UE may camp.
 For NR cell, the criteria are defined in clause 4.5, for E-UTRA cell in TS 36.304 [7].